 I put this short meditative video together for those who wish to reconnect with their body-mind-soul while doing their stretches for runners.
 The exercise stretches in the video, below, work on the iliopsoas muscles (hip flexors), the hamstrings, quadriceps, and to a smaller extent the IT Band.

 Always remember to breathe slowly and deeply and really feel these stretches for runners.
 Make the movements meditative by focusing deeply on your breath.
-As you breath in, soften the body, and as you exhale, go a little deeper into the stretch.
+As you breathe in, soften the body, and as you exhale, go a little deeper into the stretch.

 Hold each posture for as long as your intuition wants.
 Don’t forget to stretch both sides.
 If the final stretch in the video hurts your knee, use a soft towel under your knee if your yoga pad isn’t soft enough.
 Let your Body Window speak to you as you listen to the issues you have with tight muscles of the legs and hips.